FastyFresh/wealthbot/README.md

 # Wealthbot: Autonomous Trading dApp on Solana

-A sophisticated trading dashboard built with React, Solana, and the Drift Protocol.
-This platform provides a professional trading experience with real-time market data, advanced charting, and AI-powered trading capabilities.

 ## Objective
 Wealthbot aims to help users grow their equity autonomously by trading SOL perpetuals on the Drift Protocol within the Solana blockchain.
 The app uses agent-driven operations inspired by hedge fund strategies, targeting long-term compounded growth with a goal of reaching $1,000,000 in equity over 3-5 years.

 ## Core Features

 ### 1. Professional Trading Interface
-- 📊 Advanced charting with TradingView integration
+- 📊 Advanced charting with Lightweight Charts
 - 📈 Real-time order book and market depth
 - 💼 Position management and tracking
 - 🎯 Market, limit, and stop orders